REG was established and listed on the London Stock Exchange’s Alternative Investment Market in May 2005.

 REG Windpower is based in Bath and Truro.
-The company operates 14 wind projects in Cornwall, County Durham, Cumbria, Cambridgeshire, Yorkshire, Lancashire and Gwynedd, with a total capacity of 67.15MW.
-We have an additional five projects with planning permission awaiting construction with a potential capacity of more than 30MW and a development pipeline in excess of 1,000MW.
+The company operates ten wind projects in Cornwall, County Durham, Cumbria, Cambridgeshire, Yorkshire and Gwynedd, with a total capacity of 41.15MW.
+We have an additional six projects with planning permission awaiting construction with a potential capacity of close to 30MW and a development pipeline in excess of 1,000MW.

 Investment in our team of experienced industry professionals means we have the in-house resources to identify and develop projects to planning consent in-house, as well as build and manage the wind farms.

 Our strong financial resources enable us to quickly progress projects from consent to operation.

 REG Bio-Power generates renewable electricity from recovered used cooking oil (UCO).
 The company operates through two UK subsidiaries, Living Fuels and Living Power.

 Living Fuels collects UCO from municipal sites, public sector and commercial clients.
 At our groundbreaking processing plant in Hockwold, Norfolk, we use a natural, chemical-free system to create a patented bioliquid – LF100.